 Healthier Lives’ vision is of Aotearoa New Zealand with equitable health outcomes and a substantially reduced burden of non-communicable diseases.

-Māori experience marked and persistent health inequities in the impact of the major non-communicable diseases, so there is a need for new approaches that specifically address inequity while improving health outcomes for the whole population.
+Māori experience marked and persistent health inequities in relation to the major non-communicable diseases.
+New approaches are needed to specifically address health equity while improving outcomes for the whole population.

 Healthier Lives’ co-governance structure is central to realising our vision.
 Our Kāhui Māori is part of our formal Challenge structure operating alongside our Governance Group as a single decision-making body comprised of the two groups.
 The Kāhui Māori has an equal stake in decision-making and independence on Māori-specific matters to maintain accountability to Māori stakeholders.